International work helps build safer communities in the Philippines

 Section Leader Dr Andrew Jones said the work was a significant achievement as it was the most comprehensive risk assessment ever completed for the Greater Manila area.

-Dr Jones said the computer modelling combined hazard modelling together with an analysis of the exposure and vulnerability of the population and building stock to estimate the potential damage to buildings, human casualties and economic losses.
+Dr Jones said the computer modelling combined hazard modelling together with an analysis of the exposure and vulnerability of the population and building stock to estimate the potential human casualties and economic losses.
 Areas of greater risk can then be targeted to assist communities in preparing for likely future events.

 A short video has been produced which explains the work undertaken during the project, highlighting the vast collaborative effort and outcomes achieved.